ialbluwi/psut-data-structures/exercises/list_exercises.md

 Exercise 5
 ----------

-Implement the following member function of class `List`, which removes all the ocurrences of the given value from the singly-linked list.
+Implement the following member function of class `List`, which removes all the occurrences of the given value from the singly-linked list.

 ```cpp
 void remove_all(int val);